Some properties of congruence lattices of path semigroups: Abstract

 \section{Abstract}

 Each quiver corresponds to a path semigroup, and such a path semigroup also corresponds to an associative $K$-algebra over an algebraically closed field $K$.
-Let $Q$ be a quiver and $S$, $KQ$ be its path semigroup, path algebra, respectively.
-In this paper, we studied some properties of the congruence lattice of $S$.
-First, we showed that there is a one-to-one correspondence between congruences on $S$ and certain algebraic ideals of $KQ$.
-Based on such a description, we considered acyclic quivers and showed that the congruence latices of such path semigroups are strong upper semimodular but not necessarily lower semimodular.
-Moreover, we provided some equivalent conditions for the congruence lattices to be modular and distributive.
+Let $Q$ be a quiver and $S_Q$, $KQ$ be its path semigroup, path algebra, respectively.
+In this paper, we study some properties of the congruence lattice of $S_Q$.
+First, we show that there is a one-to-one correspondence between congruences on $S_Q$ and certain algebraic ideals of $KQ$.
+Based on such a description, we consider acyclic quivers and show that the congruence latices of such path semigroups are strong upper semimodular but not necessarily lower semimodular.
+Moreover, we provide some equivalent conditions for the congruence lattices to be modular and distributive.

 {\bf 2020 Mathematics Subject Classification:} 20M10, 16D25, 06C99, 06D99, 05C20

 {\bf Keywords}: path semigroups; path algebras; congruence lattices; algebraic ideals; modular lattices; distributive lattices.